Hashimkhann1/linkedin-flutter-clone/README.md

-I'm using MVVM architecture in this linkedin clone Sign in and Sign up ui is completed. home ui is completed for user post working on the network view ui.
+I'm using MVVM architecture in this linkedin clone Sign in and Sign up ui is completed. home ui is completed for user post
+Working on the network view ui.
+Working on profile ui.